Adam Levine Faces Being Replaced By Christina Aguilera On ‘The Voice’ [Rumors]

 “[The Voice] should really continue the rotation of judges by switching out Adam and Blake,” @JoeyCumley tweeted out amid the speculation surrounding Levine and his future with The Voice.
 “On occasion they overpower and it’s getting tired.”

-Adam is yet to comment on rumors he may be considering leaving The Voice after 12 seasons later this year, though rumors have been rampant that Season 12 of the NBC singing series could be his last, despite Adam and Blake being the only two coaches to appear on every episode of the show since it first debuted in 2011.
+Adam is yet to comment on rumors he may be considering leaving The Voice after 12 seasons later this year, though rumors have been rampant that Season 12 of the NBC singing series could be his last, despite Adam and Blake being the only two coaches to appear in every episode of the show since it first debuted in 2011.

 Latin Times reported earlier this month that Adam Levine and Blake Shelton could be ready to quit, claiming that NBC bosses have supposedly already been contemplating Adam and Blake’s potential The Voice replacements should they both quit the series later this year.